 At times, I have questioned the type of blogger I am: the one that writes from a personal point of view, with lots of value and content, taking hours to write just one post…or the blogger that’s going to push out a fluff post to simply generate traffic.
 I decided that I would rather keep writing the longer, more detailed posts and tutorials because I want to engage with my audience and to teach and provide something more than entertainment.
 I want to inspire you, make you laugh, and become friends.
 I can’t do that with a Top 10 list post about eggplant or toilet paper rolls.

 Truth #9 – My Focus is Expanding

 When I started this blog, there were no readers.
 It was just my family and me, our old 1973 house we’d just bought, and empty rooms that needed to be decorated and repaired.
 That’s where Thrift Diving came from.
 It’s what my original long-term readers remember.
 It was all about furniture makeovers for those bare rooms that needed prettying up.
 Now, it’s more than painted furniture and thrift stores.
 It’s whole room makeovers.
-It’s about inspiring readers to get up and tackle rooms, too.
+It’s about learning how to maintain a home yourself.
+It’s about being inspired to tackle your home and turn it into a beautiful home.
 It’s about learning how to use power tools to put up crown molding.
 It’s about making the cutest little wooden crafts from scratch.

 It’s about being creative.